Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     * Select Image from desktop folders

 ## Features left to implement
-* Load the cookbook website into this site - Ideally the cookbook and the fitness app will be on the same site so the user profile can accomodate both and it becomes a community hub.
+* Load the cookbook website into this site - Ideally the cookbook and the fitness app will be on the same site so the user profile can accommodate both and it becomes a community hub.
 * Star Rating system
-* Email functionailty partially set up.
+* Email functionality partially set up.
 If time permits finish this off
 * User contact submission.
 Allow a super user to:
     * See all contact form messages
     * Reply to all messages